-ORS and the SRC identified (Goal 3) that ORS will need to develop data collection and reporting methods that meet the common WIOA performance measures and RSA standards of practice as evidenced by agency ability to meet reporting and status change expectations of RSA.
+ORS and the SRC identified (Goal 3) that ORS will need to develop data collection and reporting methods that meet the new WIOA performance measures and RSA standards of practice.
+ORS is currently in Year 1 of building the baseline for new WIOA performance measures.
+Year 2 will begin 7/1/2018.
 In order to meet this goal, ORS plans to continue to participate on the RI DOA common performance measures committee, to determine the "what and how" of contributing ORS data to state reporting requirements, to educate staff to the new data elements that are required and need to be maintained, to obtain guidance from RSA to establish specific numerical targets, to determine how to collect baseline data on performance measures and to enlist Technical Assistance opportunities on capturing performance measures.

-C. other available information on the operation and effectiveness of the VR program, including any reports received from the State Rehabilitation Council and finding and recommendations from monitoring activities conducted under section 107.
+C. other available information on the operation and effectiveness of the VR program, including any reports received from the State Rehabilitation Council and findings and recommendations from monitoring activities conducted under section 107.

-ORS will continue the past practices of providing Performance Measure Indicators to OHHS m.
+ORS will continue the past practices of providing Performance Measure Indicators to OHHS.

+m.
 Order of Selection